method5/method5.github.io/install.md

 ---

-Download the software using the button in the top-right of the page.
-Follow the steps in [install_method5.md](https://github.com/VentechCMS/method5/blob/master/install_method5.md).
-Then follow the steps in [administer_method5.md](https://github.com/VentechCMS/method5/blob/master/adminster_method5.md).
+1. Download the software using the button in the top-right of the page.
+2. Follow the steps in [install_method5.md](https://github.com/VentechCMS/method5/blob/master/install_method5.md).
+3. Follow the steps in [administer_method5.md](https://github.com/VentechCMS/method5/blob/master/administer_method5.md).

 Method5 is free and open source software.
 If you have any problems installing or configuring it you can [create an issue in the GitHub repository](https://github.com/VentechCMS/method5/issues) or send an email to <a href="mailto:hjon@ventechsolutions.com?Subject=Method5" target="_top">Jon Heller</a>.